Computing the eigensystem#

 plt.semilogy(residuals)

-We have converged in 7 iterations.
+We have seen convergence in 7 iterations.
 Let us now reduce the matrix and continue with the next smaller matrix.

 nsteps = 3